Skip to content

 In scope:

-• The carabase-host repo (this codebase) at any tagged release
+• The Carabase Host application at any tagged release

 • The Admin SPA bundle served at /admin/

-• The shell scripts under scripts/ that ship with the host
+• The operator shell scripts that ship with the host

 Out of scope: